9 Things To Do in Broadstairs | Guide to the Treasure of Kent

 the Victoria Gardens

-This 19th-century garden is an excellent location to reconnect with nature, from the Broadstairs seafront views to thriving flowerbeds.
+This 19th-century garden is an excellent location to reconnect with nature, from the Broadstairs seafront and stunning views to thriving flowerbeds.

 You can also walk along the Victoria Promenade and enjoy some ever-entertaining people watching while getting your heart pumping.